Oregon Public Broadcasting: 21st century

 For 2001 and 2002, the Oregon state government provided about 14 percent of OPB's operational budget; for 2003 and 2004, it was cut to 9 percent.

 On December 4, 2007, OPB launched opbmusic, a 24-hour online radio channel spotlighting Pacific Northwest musicians.
 As of December 11, 2020, OPB discontinued the opbmusic HD radio and online audio stream and integrated opbmusic multimedia content into its broader arts and culture reporting.

 In March 2009, the Corporation for Public Broadcasting chose OPB to manage the pilot version of American Archive, CPB's initiative to digitally preserve content created by public broadcasters.

+In 2024, OPB released a documentary titled Road to Sunrise: A Journey to Reconcile Oregon's Racist History, which focused on work done surrounding the remembrance of Alonzo Tucker by the Oregon Remembrance Project.
+The documentary won a NATAS Northwest Emmy under the category of "Historical/Cultural – Long Form Content".